 In major incidents, DEMA can rapidly upgrade its strength with up to 1150 conscripts, officers and volunteers.

 The national fire and rescue centres allow conscripts to do national service and receive emergency training at the same time.
-National service lasts six months.
+National service lasts nine months.

 The training elements include instruction in the following fields: